 Step B: Due to the limited number of temporal samples in gene expression experiments, we do not have enough data to accurately estimate the parameters of the state-space models that capture interactions among hundreds of genes.
 Therefore, DREISS projects high-dimensional gene expression space to lower-dimensional meta-gene expression spaces using dimensionality reduction techniques.

-Step C: DREISS then derives the effective state-space models for meta-genes so that model parameters can be estimated.
+Step C: DREISS, derives the effective state-space models for meta-genes so that model parameters can be estimated.

-Step D: DREISS then identifies the meta-gene expression dynamic patterns; i.e., canonical temporal expression trajectories ariven by "state" (internal) and by 'control" (external) based on the analytic solutions of the estimated models.
+Step D: DREISS, identifies the meta-gene expression dynamic patterns; i.e., canonical temporal expression trajectories driven by "state" (internal) and by "control" (external) based on the analytic solutions of the estimated models.

-Step E: Finally, DREISS calculates the coefficients of genes for the dynamic patterns of linear transformations between genes and meta-genes.
+Step E: Finally, DREISS calculates the gene coefficients over canonical temporal expression trajectories based on linear transformations between genes and meta-genes.
 DREISS also allows us to compare the dynamic expression patterns of multiple datasets with samples taken at different times.
 We describe each DREISS step in detail as follows.